Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 #### contact.html

 - form to send query with required fields;
-- modal popup when submitted to with 'message sent alert;
+- modal popup when submitted to with 'message sent' alert;
 - form for booking app with date picker and time choices and another popup after submitting.

 #### location.html

 - directions to clinic;
-- coloured card with address (only visible on larger devices to simply UX on mobile);
+- coloured card with address (only visible on larger devices to simplify UX on mobile);
 - interactive google maps api with marker on clinic location.

 ### Future Features